-- 2. The following devises are considered to be a firearm under this rule: - any weapon that is capable of expelling, designed to expel, or may readily be converted to expel a projectile by means of an explosion - 3.
+- any weapon which will, or which may be readily converted to, expel a projectile by the action of an explosive or other propellant, and which has any barrel with a bore of more than one-half inch in diameter - any combination of parts either designed or intended for use in converting any device into any destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled - an antique firearm - a rifle or a shotgun that the owner intends to use solely for sporting, recreational, or cultural purposes - 3.
 For purposes of this rule, a destructive device is: - an explosive, incendiary, or overpressure device that is configured as a bomb, a grenade, a rocket with a propellant charge of more than four ounces, a missile having an explosive or incendiary charge of more than one-quarter ounce, a mine, a Molotov cocktail or a device that is substantially similar to an item described above, - a type of weapon that may be readily converted to expel a projectile by the action of an explosive or other propellant through a barrel that has a bore diameter of more than one-half inch, or - a combination of parts designed or intended for use in the conversion of a device into a destructive device.

-A destructive device is NOT a device that although originally designed for use as a weapon, is redesigned for use as a signaling, pyrotechnic, line throwing, safety, or similar device.

-- 4. The penalty for possession of a firearm or a destructive device: suspension up to 10 days and expulsion from school for at least one calendar year with the return of the student to be at the beginning of the first semester after the one year period.
+A destructive device is NOT a device that although originally designed for use as a weapon, is redesigned for use as a signaling, pyrotechnic, line throwing, safety, or similar device. - 4.
+The penalty for possession of a firearm or a destructive device: suspension up to 10 days and expulsion from school for at least one calendar year with the return of the student to be at the beginning of the first semester after the one year period.
 The superintendent may reduce the length of the expulsion if the circumstances warrant such reduction. - 5.
-The superintendent shall immediately notify the appropriate law enforcement agency when a student engages in behavior described in this rule. - D. Possessing a Deadly Weapon - 1.
-No student shall possess, handle or transmit any deadly weapon on school property. - 2.
-The following devices are considered to be deadly weapons for purposes of this rule: - a weapon, taser or electronic stun weapon, equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury; - an animal readily capable of causing serious bodily injury and used in the commission or attempted commission of a crime; or

-- a biological disease, virus, or organism that is capable of causing serious bodily injury.

-- 3. The penalty for possession of a deadly weapon: up to 10 days suspension and expulsion from school for a period of up to one calendar year. - 4.
+The superintendent shall immediately notify the appropriate law enforcement agency when a student engages in behavior described in this rule.

+D. Possessing a Deadly Weapon

+- 1. No student shall possess, handle or transmit any deadly weapon on school property. - 2.
+The following devices are considered to be deadly weapons defined in I.C.
+35-41-1-8: - a weapon, taser or electronic stun weapon, equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury; - an animal readily capable of causing serious bodily injury and used in the commission or attempted commission of a crime; or - a biological disease, virus, or organism that is capable of causing serious bodily injury. - 3.
+The penalty for possession of a deadly weapon: up to 10 days suspension and expulsion from school for a period of up to one calendar year. - 4.
 The superintendent may notify the appropriate law enforcement agency when a student engages in behavior described in this rule.